-- Click Job actions on the toolbar and select Edit job to start the job wizard.
+- Click Job on the toolbar and select Edit to start the job wizard.

-- Proceed to the Guest processing step of the wizard and make sure the Enable application-aware image processing check box is selected.
+- Proceed to the Guest Processing step of the wizard and make sure the Enable application-aware processing check box is selected.

-- Click the Applications button, then in the dialog displayed, select the SQL server VM from the list and click Edit.
+- Click the Customize Application link.
+In the displayed window, select the SQL server machine from the list and click Edit.

-- On the General tab, make sure you have the Require successful application processing option selected in the Applications section.
+- On the General tab, make sure the Require successful processing option is selected in the Applications section.

-- Also, to be able to specify transaction log handling options, make sure the Process transaction logs with this job (recommended) option is selected.
-Otherwise, if you select Perform copy only (lets another application use logs) option, Veeam Backup & Replication will create a copy-only backup, and transaction logs will not be purged — that is why the SQL tab with log handling settings will be deactivated in this case.
-To read mode, refer to the copy-only backup description in the Veeam Backup & Replication User Guide.
+- To be able to specify transaction log handling options, make sure the Process transaction logs with this job option is selected.
+Otherwise, if you select the Perform copy only option, Veeam Backup & Replication will create a copy-only backup, and transaction logs will not be purged — that is why the SQL tab with log handling settings will be deactivated in this case.
+For more information, see the Microsoft SQL Server Transaction Log Settings section of the Veeam Backup & Replication User Guide.

-- Next, go to the SQL tab and specify how SQL transaction logs will be handled:
+- Open the SQL tab and specify how SQL transaction logs will be handled:

-- Select Truncate logs (prevents logs from growing forever) if you want Veeam Backup & Replication to trigger truncation of transaction logs only after the job is finished successfully.
-If truncation of transaction logs is not possible for some reason, the logs will remain untouched in the VM guest OS until the next start of the Veeam runtime process responsible for application-aware processing.
+- Select Truncate logs if you want Veeam Backup & Replication to trigger truncation of transaction logs only after the job is finished successfully.
+If truncation of transaction logs is not possible for some reason, the logs will remain untouched in the machine guest OS until the next start of the Veeam runtime process responsible for application-aware processing.

-- Select Do not truncate logs (requires simple recovery model) if you do not want Veeam Backup & Replication to truncate logs at all.
+- Select Do not truncate logs if you do not want Veeam Backup & Replication to truncate logs at all.

-- Select Backup logs periodically (backed up logs are truncated) if you need to backup transaction logs of SQL server VM, storing them to backup repository next to server backup.
+- Select Backup logs periodically if you need to backup transaction logs of SQL server machine, storing them to backup repository next to server backup.
 After transaction logs are placed to repository, they will be truncated on guest.
 With this option selected, you should also specify how often Veeam will process these transaction logs, uploading them to repository.
 To set the processing frequency, enter the required value in the Backup logs every <N> minutes field (default is every 15 minutes).

-The last option allows you to restore SQL database to selected restore point or to selected point in time, using Enterprise Manager.
+The last option allows you to restore the SQL database to a selected restore point or to a selected point in time, using Enterprise Manager.
 Restore to specific transaction can be performed using Veeam backup management console.
-To read more, refer to the Veeam Backup & Replication User Guide.
+For more information, see the Microsoft SQL Server Transaction Log Settings sections of the Veeam Backup & Replication User Guide.

-- If you selected to backup transaction logs, specify how long they should be kept, using the Retain log backups options.
+- If you selected to back up transaction logs, specify how long they should be kept using options in the Retain log backups section.

-It is recommended to keep logs Until the corresponding image-level backup is deleted; otherwise, you should manually check and ensure that your database and log backup retention policies are consistent, providing all the VM restore points and log backups required for database restore.
+Select the Until the corresponding image-level backup is deleted option, so that you do not have to manually check and ensure that your database and log backup retention policies are consistent, providing all the machine restore points and log backups required for database restore.

-- Click OK to save the settings and close the dialog.
+- Click OK to save the settings and close the window.

-- On the Job schedule step, make sure the scheduled run is enabled for the job, otherwise, log backup will not be activated.
+- At the Job Schedule step of the wizard, make sure the schedule is enabled for the job.
+Otherwise, log backup will not be activated.